rd--/blksc3/md/faq.md

 In this case the block name is at the left, the inputs run from left to right, and the output connector is on the left edge.

+# Small Programs

+There is a list of [Small Programs](https://rohandrape.net/pub/blksc3/blksc3.html?e=help/graph/--Small%20Programs--).
+These are programs that will draw within the workspace on a 1366×768 display.
+The _Small Programs_ menu can be selected using the _a_ access key.

 # Statement Blocks